Earth Hour Schools Day:

 Friday 24th March

-Year in and year out, schools have helped make Earth Hour the incredible event it is.
+Every year, schools have helped make Earth Hour the incredible event it is.
 Schools across Australia have been some of Earth Hour’s biggest supporters; thousands of teachers have used Earth Hour lessons in classrooms across Australia, hundreds of classrooms have aired the Earth Hour documentaries, and schools have hosted Earth Hour events, assemblies and activities.

 In 2017, early education centres, primary, and secondary schools are invited to celebrate Earth Hour on Earth Hour Schools Day, Friday 24th March.